City of Regina Summer Leisure Guide Now Available

 vegetable or perennial garden.
 If you believe there is a problem with overgrown grass or vegetation

-complaint will be forwarded to Bylaw Enforcement and assigned to an officer for investigation.
-If
+Enforcement and assigned to an officer for investigation.
+If the officer determines that a property

-the officer determines that a property owner is in violation of the Community Standards Bylaw, the
+owner is in violation of the Community Standards Bylaw, the owner will be issued an Order to Comply

-owner will be issued an Order to Comply requesting that the overgrown grass be cut.
-Failure to
+requesting that the overgrown grass be cut.
+Failure to comply with the Order may result in a

-comply with the Order may result in a violation ticket being issued or the overgrown grass being
+violation ticket being issued or the overgrown grass being cut by the City and the costs being

-cut by the City and the costs being applied to the property owner’s taxes.
-Weed Control Act The
+applied to the property owner’s taxes.
+Weed Control Act The Weed Control Act is a specialized

-Weed Control Act is a specialized regime concerned with managing prohibited, noxious and nuisance
+regime concerned with managing prohibited, noxious and nuisance weeds that may threaten humans,

-weeds that may threaten humans, livestock, crops or the environment.
+livestock, crops or the environment.
+Unlike the Community Standards

-Unlike the Community Standards Bylaw, the Act is not concerned with aesthetics.
-Prohibited and
+Bylaw, the Act is not concerned with aesthetics.
+Prohibited and noxious weeds are those specific

-the environment due to their invasive nature or toxic properties.
+species considered to be a threat to agriculture, human health, or the environment due to their invasive nature or toxic properties.
+Nuisance weeds are

-Weed Control Act Lot Drainage Flowers & Gardens Yard Waste Depot Bylaw Enforcement
+Lot Drainage Flowers & Gardens Yard Waste Depot Bylaw Enforcement

 Record of Decision - APPROVAL